Cross-Attention is Half Explanation in Speech-to-Text Models: Methodology

 \section{Methodology}

-We assess the extent to which cross-attention scores (\CA{}) explain how the model looks at input features when generating a token by comparing them to the saliency map on the input \( \text{\SM{}}^X \), obtained with the state-of-the art feature-attribution method for S2T, SPES \citep{fucci2025spes}.
+We assess the extent to which cross-attention scores (\CA{}) explain how the model looks at input features when generating a token by comparing them to the saliency map on the input \( \text{\SM{}}^X \), obtained with the state-of-the art feature-attribution method for S2T, SPES \cite{fucci2025spes}.
 Additionally, to assess whether cross-attention more accurately reflects how the decoder accesses encoded representations--rather than capturing the model's full input-output behavior--we compare \CA{} with the encoder-output saliency map \( \text{\SM{}}^H \).
 By analyzing how the correlation between \CA{} and \( \text{\SM{}}^H \) deviates from that with \( \text{\SM{}}^X \), we can indirectly quantify the impact of context mixing in the resulting explanations.
-A visual overview of this setup is provided in Figure~\ref{fig:representation}.
+A visual representation is presented in Figure \ref{fig:representation}.